-Introduction To Additive Fabrication
+Introduction to Additive Fabrication

 Additive processes, on the other hand, do not require custom tooling or planned tool movements.
 Instead, the part is constructed directly from a digital 3-D model created through Computer Aided Design (CAD) software.
-The 3-D CAD model is converted into many thin layers and the manufacturing equipment uses this geometric data to build each layer sequentially until the part is completed.
+The 3-D CAD model is converted into many thin layers, and the manufacturing equipment uses this geometric data to build each layer sequentially until the part is completed.
 Due to this approach, additive fabrication is often referred to as layered manufacturing, direct digital manufacturing, or solid freeform fabrication.

 Subtractive processes, such as machining, can offer more comparable production times, but those times can increase substantially for highly complex parts.
 The term “prototyping” is used because these additive processes were initially used solely to fabricate prototypes.
 However, with the improvement of additive technologies, these processes are becoming increasingly capable of high-volume production manufacturing, as will be explored in the section on applications.

 Speed: As described above, these “rapid” processes have short build times.
 Also, because no custom tooling must be developed, the lead time in receiving parts is greatly reduced.

 Part complexity: Because no tooling is required, complex surfaces and internal features can be created directly when building the part.
 Also, the complexity of a part has little effect on build times, as opposed to other manufacturing processes.
 In molding and casting processes, part complexity may not affect the cycle times, but can require several weeks to be spent on creating the mold.
 In machining, complex features directly affect the cycle time and may even require more expensive equipment or fixtures.

 Material types: additive fabrication processes are able to produce parts in plastics, metals, ceramics, composites, and even paper with properties similar to wood.
 Furthermore, some processes can build parts from multiple materials and distribute the material based on the location of the part.